-BHGE LLC currently intends to indefinitely reinvest substantially all earnings of its foreign subsidiaries with operations outside the U.S. and, accordingly, we have not provided U.S. income tax on such earnings.
-Most of these earnings have been reinvested in active non-U.S. business operations and there is no intention to repatriate these earnings to fund U.S. operations.
-Because of the availability of U.S. foreign tax credits, it is not practicable to determine the U.S. federal income tax liability that would be payable if such earnings were not reinvested indefinitely.
+We currently intend to indefinitely reinvest substantially all earnings of our foreign subsidiaries with operations outside the U.S. Most of these earnings have been reinvested in active non-U.S. business operations and we do not intend to repatriate these earnings to fund U.S. operations.
+If the earnings of our foreign subsidiaries were repatriated, the tax consequence would be applicable at the partner level as we are treated as a pass-through entity for U.S. federal income tax purposes.